Understanding Adoption Cases

 If you are using the Chrome browser, follow these steps:

 1. Click on PETITION FOR ADOPTION (PDF) to download the form.
-The form should appear in the lower left corner.
+The form should appear in Chrome's download history in the upper right corner.
+Clicking the Downloads icon (a down arrow) in the upper right corner will also show download history.

 Instructions for downloading the adoption form using the chrome browser.